Hamza00MaH/alx-system_engineering-devops/0x00-shell_basics/README.md

 ls -na = Display current directory contents.
 Long format with user and group IDs displayed          numerically.
-And hidden files. mkdir  = creates a directory in directory. mv     = Move the file betty from /tmp/ to /tmp/my_first_directory.
+And hidden files. mkdir  = creates a directory in directory. mv     = Move the file betty from /tmp/ to /tmp/my_first_directory. rm     = Delete the file betty. rm -r  = Delete the directory my_first_directory that is in the /tmp directory.